CompleteBlenderCreator/04-Low-Poly-Chess-Set-Original/readme.md

 * Combining them to see the effect.
 * Still using Blender Render.

-DEFUSE vs SPECULAR REFLECTIONS
+### Diffuse and Specular Reflections
 * Both are types of reflection.
-* Defuse is when Light scatters as it hits a surface.
+* Diffuse is when Light scatters as it hits a surface.
 * Specular is direct reflection of the light to the viewer.
 * Materials are often a mix of the two.